Davwidos/Kickstarter-landing-page/README.md

 - **Interactive Elements**: Enhance user engagement with interactive elements such as smooth transitions, hover effects, and animated components that bring the landing page to life.
 ## How to Interact
 - **View the Live Demo**: Explore the live demo of my landing page [here](https://davwidos.github.io/Kickstarter-landing-page/).
-- **Clone or Fork**: Dive into the codebase by cloning or forking this repository.
-Analyze the HTML, CSS/SASS files, and explore the structure and organization of the project.
-- **Contribute**: If you spot any areas for improvement or have suggestions to enhance the landing page, feel free to open an issue or submit a pull request.
-I welcome collaboration and constructive feedback from fellow developers!